 One of the reasons I started blogging years ago was to try to be to someone else what I wish someone was to me.
-There are so many things that I had to learn the hard way because when I started in kids ministry there weren’t blogs, or twitter, or even that many conference.
+There are so many things that I had to learn the hard way.
+When I started leading in kidmin there weren’t blogs, twitter, or even that many conferences.
 I learned many things the hard way but not everything because I was fortunate to be hired by one of the best leaders I know.
 He doesn’t have a blog but he has a legacy that is far-reaching I have learned much from his leadership.
 I also have also been blessed to work alongside some of the best leaders I have ever met.
 I love the team I am a part of and much of what I know and who I am is because of their voices and their influence on me.

 That being said I want to start a series of posts that address some of the things that apply to all leaders but especially young leaders.
 The rise of the internet and social media has been an amazing thing but it has its downside as well.
 I want to do a few posts where I break down some of the traps that young leaders fall into that derail them from being what God wants for them to be and from doing what He wants them to do.